farvillage/farvillage/README.md

 </div>

 - I’m currently studying Internet Systems (UNIESP). 🎒
-- My main focus is learning C#. 📕
+- My main focus is learning C# and .Net environment . 📕
 - How to reach me?
-Instagram, LinkedIn, Discord. 📮
+Instagram, LinkedIn and Discord. 📮
 - Fun fact: I am a follower of Jesus Christ and I love motorsports. 🍞

 # Currently learning: